-In order to take the most of this software, a new tool was also developed.
+In order Tto take the most of this software, a new tool was also developed.
 This tool extracts data from the SGA, processing it to show management information, such as the number of PCT applications in a particular stage and the residence time of the applications.
-This data allows the identification of the applications which have stayed in line a longer time, and, if necessary, indicates what measures should be taken to speed up the process for them and thereby ensure timeliness.
+This data allows the identification of the applications which that have stayed queued a longer time, and, if necessary, indicates what measures should be taken to speed up the process for them and thereby ensure timeliness.
+As pointed out before, in 2023, this tool was checked and improvement work is underway to make it more accurate in detecting and filtering applications under process and disregarding those that were completed.